Wladimir Putins 9. May

 According to experts, how the war in Ukraine will continue depends very much on one day.
 The day that is celebrated in the former Soviet Union and also in today’s Russia as the day of victory over the German Reich in World War II and thus also as the end of the “Great Patriotic War”.
 In Germany and large parts of Europe, May 8th is known as the day of liberation in the calendar.
 Why?
 Because in Russia, the date of ratification of Germany’s unconditional surrender on May 9 at 00:16 local time in Berlin is considered the end of the war.

 The editor-in-chief of the state broadcaster RT, Margarita Simonyan, is also keeping the propaganda machine running on Russian television.
 The propagandist pointed out that Putin was more likely to launch a nuclear strike than allow Russia to lose the war.
 “Either we lose in Ukraine, or the world war begins,” proclaimed Simonyan.
-With what hate The argument is carried out on Russian state television, also confirms Simonyan’s statement about a possible war scenario: “We go to heaven while the enemies only croak,” she explains and ends with the sentence: “We will all die one day.”
+With what hate The argument is carried out on Russian state television, also confirms Simonyan’s statement regarding a possible war scenario: “We go to heaven while the enemies only croak,” she explains and ends with the sentence: “We will all die one day.”

 Putin is under pressure

 The diction on state television and Russia’s political rhetoric are apparently intended to swear the people into a long war, which was originally planned as a “two-day war.”
 Meanwhile, it lasts more than two months and the promised victory over the “Ukrainian fascists”, as they are called by Russian politicians and state television alike, is nowhere in sight.
 Instead, the Russian military suffered heavy casualties and was even repelled at crucial points.
 A limited offensive should now ensure that at least Donbass and southern Ukraine are secured.
-If that succeeds by May 9, Putin could celebrate the day as Victory Day in two ways.
-It could also be an opportunity for Putin to offer Ukraine negotiations.
+If that succeeds by May 9, Putin might celebrate the day as Victory Day in two ways.
+It might also be an opportunity for Putin to offer Ukraine negotiations.

 But there are also other voices, such as those of the war analysts of the Royal United Services Institute for Defence and Security Studies, Jack Watling and Nick Reynolds.
 In their study of Russia’s “Operation Z,” they assume that Putin will not announce victory on May 9, but will call for the Russian people to mobilize.
 The dossier states: “May 9th has changed from a deadline for victory into the beginning of a huge mobilization.”
 The two authors write that the Russian leadership has long recognized that it will take time to achieve the goals in eastern Ukraine.
 That’s why Watling and Reynolds expect a “major offensive” in the summer.